 - Address: 110 Church St., Harpers Ferry, WV 25425

 The Harpers Ferry ghost tour is considered the oldest ghost tour in America, boasting an incredible 52 years of ghost-spotting.
 The approximately two-hour walking tour is put on by O’ Be JoyFull Historical Tours is voted #2 tour in Harpers Ferry on Tripadvisor and takes visitors around the historic Lower Town of Harpers Ferry to stop at numerous haunted sites.
 This section of Harpers Ferry is said to be more haunted than others, so it only makes sense that the tour begins there.

 At each site, your experienced guide educates you on the history and legends of the town through storytelling that’s sure to make your spine tingle.

-Providing you a ghostly tour, the tours mix history and mystery, sharing great stories and giving guests some insight into the significance of Harpers Ferry and how it became considered one of the most haunted towns in the country.
+These fascinating tours mix history and mystery, sharing great stories and giving guests some insight into the significance of Harpers Ferry and how it became considered one of the most haunted towns in the country.